justinb91011/FPSE-Final/README.md

-# FPSE-Final
+# Overview

 Group Members: Justin Bravo, Robert Velez, Griffin Montalvo

 We are going to make a digital version of the card game UNO.
 The user will play against other computer-generated players, and the game will enforce the rules of UNO (e.g., skip turns, reverse order, and draw cards).
+Our particular implementation will have three difficulties:

-Potential Ideas:
+- Easy
-	1. Command-line app with persistence: The focus will be on complex user interaction through the command line, allowing players to save and resume games.
-The app will manage game states and the sequence of player turns, while providing clear visual cues through terminal output.
+- Medium
-	2. Web interface app: The focus will be on creating an interactive UI where users can play the game via a web browser.
-This would allow for a more visually engaging experience, potentially supporting multiplayer modes and a smooth card-drawing interface.
+- Hard

-Potential Libraries:
+The medium and hard difficulties will make use of an algorithm we are planning to build from the ground up using our very own ranking system.

-Core: For handling the core logic of the game.
+We will also create a front-end for the game that includes the options to save and load games.

-Lwt: If we go with web-based interaction, for managing asynchronous behavior.
+Possible List of Libraries:
-Dream or Cohttp: For building the web server if we choose the web interface route.
+- Core: For handling the core logic of the game.
-Yojson/Sexp: For persistence (storing game state) in the command-line version.
+- Yojson/Sexp: For persistence (storing game state) in the command-line version.